Mike Pence 2024 presidential campaign: Withdrawal

 Pence withdrew from the race in a surprise announcement on October 28 at a meeting of the Republican Jewish Coalition in Las Vegas.
 Regarding his campaign, Pence stated "It's become clear to me: This is not my time."
 Many of his primary opponents, (including Asa Hutchinson, Tim Scott, Ron DeSantis, Nikki Haley, Doug Burgum and Chris Christie) wished him well.

-Pence became the first former Vice President since Dan Quayle in 2000 to not receive their party's nomination.
+Pence became the first former Vice President since Dan Quayle in 2000 to fail in a bid to receive their party's nomination.